sitphp/commands/doc/5_tools.question_tool.md

     ->setPromptFormat('> %prompt% ')
 ```

-And then simply apply your style to your choice like this :
+And then simply apply your style to your question like this :

 ```php
 // In the "handle" method of your command class ...